benmvp/slides/2018/nejs/webdev.md

 <!-- .slide: data-background="url(../../img/webdev/sydney-rae-408416-unsplash.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
+- **How many people here have been in the industry less than 2 years?**
+- Great that you're here
+  * Great that you're wanting to learn
+  * Conferences like these were few and far between
+- But most newbies have "imposter syndrome"
+  * Feel like you don't belong
+  * Can come to a conference like this and it can grow _worse_!
+  * So many things you _have_ to learn
+  * So continuously feeling like you're behind
+  * Especially if you only had a 3- or 6-month accelerated program to learn
-- Many "thought leaders" today have been around a while
+- Futhermore there are  "thought leaders" today have been around a while
-  * Some around my timeframe of about 2 decades
+  * Some around my time frame of about 2 decades
   * Some older
   * Some later
-- But there are some that feel you have to learn web dev the way they did
+- They feel you have to learn web dev the way they did
   * You have to learn the hard way so you can appreciate what you've got
-- I imagine this can be pretty stressful if you're new to the industry
-  * Especially if you only had a 3- or 6-month accelerated program to learn
 - So I wan to encourage you
   * Don't stress!
-  * You're not less than / subpar
+  * You're not less than / sub par
   * There are many ways to learn
   * I know many folks from bootcamps who are flat out killing it
   * Some I've had the pleasure of mentoring/training